Cook Racing Technologies: Car No. 17 history

 In 2024, Marco Andretti would run three races driving the No. 17 Chevrolet for the team in the ARCA Menards Series West.
 Buddy Shepherd made one start at Kern County Raceway Park.

-In 2025, it was revealed that Kaylee Bryson will make her stock car racing debut in the ARCA Menards Series West race at Sonoma Raceway, driving the No. 17 car.
+In 2025, it was revealed that Kaylee Bryson would make her stock car racing debut in the ARCA Menards Series West race at Sonoma Raceway, driving the No. 17 car.

+In 2026, Taylor Mayhew would run three races in the No. 17 car.